Oklahoma banned trans students from bathrooms. Now a bullied student is dead

 That night, Nex went to bed with a sore head and eventually fell asleep while listening to music, Ms Benedict said.

-On 8 February, Nex was getting ready to go to Tulsa with Ms Benedict for an appointment when they collapsed in the family living room.
+On the afternoon of 8 February, Nex was getting ready to go to Tulsa with Ms Benedict for an appointment when they collapsed in the family living room.

-Ms Benedict called an ambulance, and EMT officers arrived to find Nex had stopped breathing.
-Nex was declared dead that evening in hospital.
+Ms Benedict called an ambulance, and Owasso Fire Department medics arrived to find Nex had stopped breathing.
+Nex was taken to the St. Francis Pediatric Emergency Room where they were later declared dead.

 In a statement, the Owasso Police Department said they were “conducting a very active and thorough investigation of the time and events that led up to the death of the student”.